Psyklop: Fictional character biography

 While on K'ai, Psyklop begins to form a plan, inspired by an incident caused by the Hulk, who had accidentally kicked K'ai while leaving the planet, causing chaotic earthquakes.
-Creating a large drilling device, Psyklop begins to create catastrophic earthquakes on K'ai, telling the planet's inhabitants he would only stop his destruction if they worshipped him as a god; Psyklop also captures the spirits of those who died in his earthquakes, planning on giving the spirits to the Dark Gods as a power source, wanting to regain their favor.
+Creating a large drilling device, Psyklop begins to create catastrophic earthquakes on K'ai, telling the planet's inhabitants he would only stop his destruction if they worship him as a god.
 The Hulk, wanting to face this "angry god" who threatened the inhabitants of K'ai, ventures to Psyklop's headquarters with Jarella to confront the god.
 After destroying a robotic sentinel at Psyklop's base, the Hulk is knocked unconscious by Psyklop, who blasts him with a large projectile weapon.

-Restraining the Hulk, Psyklop begins to taunt Jarella, only for the Hulk to escape.
-Having all his weaponry destroyed by the Hulk, Psyklop resorts to using his hypnotic powers against the Hulk, managing to brainwash him.
-Psyklop then sends the Hulk out to attack the inhabitants of K'ai who have begun to storm Psyklop's base.
-Unfortunately for Psyklop, the Hulk is returned to normal by three K'ai sorcerers and begins to advance on Psyklop.
-Taking Jarella hostage, Psyklop panics and begins trying to hypnotize the Hulk again, only to fail.
+Having had his weaponry destroyed, Psyklop resorts to using his hypnotic powers against the Hulk, managing to brainwash him.
+Psyklop then sends the Hulk out to attack the inhabitants of K'ai, who have begun to storm Psyklop's base.
+Unfortunately for Psyklop, the Hulk is returned to normal by three K'ai sorcerers.
+Psyklop panics and attempts to hypnotize the Hulk again, only to fail.
 Advancing on Psyklop, the Hulk smashes the ground hard enough to break the urn in which Psyklop kept the spirits he captured.
 Before he can react, Psyklop is consumed by the spirits freed from the urn; all that remains of him is a pile of ashes on the ground.

 Powers and abilities

 Psyklop is an inventive genius and has mastery of the advanced technology of his race.
-Psyklop has access to a large supply of incredibly advanced technology, including a hand-held ray-blaster firing beams of concussive force, sonic displacer beams, Spasm-rays (able to disrupt the nervous systems of his victims) and teleporters.
+Psyklop has access to advanced technology, including a hand-held ray-blaster firing beams of concussive force, sonic displacer beams, Spasm-rays (able to disrupt the nervous systems of his victims) and teleporters.
 He wears body armor of unknown materials.
-Psyklop has also employed giant Lemurian slug creatures, teleportation rays, shrinking rays, giant robots, planetary view-scanners, dreadnought-drill (capable of producing planet-wide earthquakes), and an essence-urn (capable of storing the life-forces of living beings).
+Psyklop has also employed giant Lemurian slug creatures, teleportation rays, shrinking rays, giant robots, planetary view-scanners, a dreadnought-drill (capable of producing planet-wide earthquakes), and an essence-urn (capable of storing the life-forces of living beings).

 Psyklop has a single compound eye, like all members of his race.
 He can fire energy blasts from his eye, and his eye allows him to instantaneously hypnotize a victim through beams of light from his single eye.

 Psyklop has enhanced strength, speed, agility, endurance, and durability, and is an average hand-to-hand combatant.
-He has sharpened canine teeth, and four clawed digits, including an opposable thumb, on each hand.
-All four of his limbs are double-jointed.
+He has sharpened canine teeth, and clawed and double-jointed limbs.